jraller/Crestron/README.md

 When loading strings for use with numeric-string-to-analog.usp us a Make String Permanent symbol.

+### Roadmap

+add the ability to have both identifier and default value in the parameter -- in design, to be completed in April 2016

 ## numeric-string-to-analog.usp

 This can be combined with settings-from-file.usp to allow the loading of analog values.